Cartfull-Shopper/cartfull-shopper.github.io/content/install-guide/_index.md

 ## Install Cartfull Shopper

-Only store owners can install Cartfull Shopper on their BigCommerce store.
+Only BigCommerce store owners can install Cartfull Shopper on their BigCommerce store.
 They may do so via the normal means of installing an app from the [Marketplace](https://www.bigcommerce.com/apps/).

 Or, install from [here](https://login.bigcommerce.com/app/hb2vd4lt2jx075qbvyhfcwdsqjdivim/install).